tliron/kplug/README.md

 the `DatabaseTable` resource with that choice of plugin in its status area.

-4. Finally, delegation happens: the operator, using the Kplug library, makes a gRPC call to the PostreSQL plugin sending it our `DatabaseTable` resource manifest as well as its two linked extensions.
+4. Finally, delegation happens: the operator, using the Kplug library, makes a gRPC call to the PostreSQL plugin sending it our `DatabaseTable` resource manifest as well as its two references.

 5. The plugin reconciles the manifest using appropriate semantics.
 In this case it should check to see if the `users` table exists on the specified PostreSQL server, create it if not there,